brillout/goldpage/docs/readme.template.md

 ## !VAR BFA_APP

-> :warning: You can use Goldpage and create a prototype without reading this section and without knowing what a BFA is.
+> :information_source: You can use Goldpage and create a prototype without reading this section and without knowing what a BFA is.

 Goldpage introduces a new app type we call BFA (Backend First App).